North Wheatley: Church of St Peter and St Paul

-The churchyard contains a Calvary Cross (Grade II listed) that commemorates the men of North and South Wheatley who died in the World War I. It was restored in 2016.
+The churchyard contains a Calvary Cross (Grade II listed) that commemorates the men of North and South Wheatley who died in World War I. It was restored in 2016.

 St Helen's Church

 Thought to have been built in the 11th century, the surviving ruins of St Helen's church consist of a free standing arch and tower, which has an integral spiral staircase to the ringing chamber and the remains of a frame for 3 bells.
 The church was declared redundant in 1883 and subsequently demolished, its walls pulled down by traction engines.
 The stone from the church was used to repair walls in the village.
 The altar was taken to St Peter and St Paul in North Wheatley.
 The font was sent to St Catherine in Nottingham.

 In 2013, a project funded by English Heritage and Nottinghamshire County Council was undertaken to restore the ruins.
 In 2014 additional seating, some informational signs, and a memorial garden were added.